overlordofmu/one-click-hugo-cms/site/content/post/a-new-post-is-born.md

 ---
 title: A New Post Is Born
 date: 2019-04-23T03:11:10.951Z
+description: >-
-description: 'Sometimes, new things are written.
-Not always, but sometimes.'
+  Sometimes, new things are written.
+Not always, but sometimes.
+UPDATE! -> Nevermind.
 image: /img/angkor_wat_temple_cambodia-wallpaper-1920x1200.jpg
 ---
 There is a link to the [brewing post](/post/brewing-chemex/).